 There were a few children that have transferred out of the school we chose that didn’t look all that unhappy to me.
 If fact, in the two cases that I recall it was more the parents who were unhappy.
 The kids were learning to read and write, eat those God awful lunches, fill up after school calendars with play dates and tie their shoes at the same speed as the other children.
 I was surprised when their mothers said they were bored.
 But that’s another story….

-After those reassuring statements, the interview process began.
+After those reassuring statements, the interview process began at stafford nursery.
 I was more nervous for those appointments than if I was OJ being interviewed by Nightline.
 And with good reason, I might add.
 Sarah didn’t respond well to being taken on parade.
 Looking back, maybe it was her mother’s anxiety that made her uncomfortable.

 At the first school she visited, my three-year-old took a doll, put it in a saucepan and started to cook it on the stove.
 I think she said she was going to boil it into something or other.
 I saw the “observer” furiously writing on her clipboard, and I knew we were doomed.
 She came over to me and actually asked if Sarah did that often.
 “Well” I replied, “She loves to play with dolls, and she loves to cook.
 I haven’t actually ever seen her do this before, but I can assure you she’s not making her into fudge, but something healthy, like broccoli.”
 As I held Sarah’s hand on the way out, I realized that I had crumbled under the pressure and let down my little girl down big time.
 If I could respond today, I’d say something more along the lines of “Let’s discuss quietly where you can take your clipboard and shove it.”